-Some of the company's and group's transactions and arrangements are with related parties and the effect of these on the basis determined between the parties is reflected in these financial statements.
+Some of the group and company's transactions and arrangements are with related parties and the effect of these on the basis determined between the parties is reflected in these financial statements.
 The balances are unsecured, interest-free and repayable on demand unless otherwise stated.
-Those balances that are not denominated in the functional currency have been disclosed in the respective notes to the financial statements.